Railway construction in the Ottoman Empire: European railway investment in the Ottoman Empire

 European states wanted to strengthen their social bases by building railways in the Ottoman Empire and to have privileges on railroads in the nation even above the Ottoman Empire itself.
 Alongside this, they constantly competed to build a railway.
 When one state built a railway and gained privilege within the empire, another state was also pressuring the Ottoman state and in turn receiving privileges.

 Another issue which was in the interests of the European states is the transit route of the railways, which was a big problem in the Ottoman Empire.
 It was not in Europe's interest that the railway started from the center, that is, Istanbul, and spread throughout the country.
 That's why they were in favor of starting the railway near the Mediterranean sea.

 A subject Europe pushed forward were that of Ottoman debts to its nations.
 The Ottomans gave privileges in return for their debts or offered privileges over railways in the country when asking for a loan.

 The first railway construction in the Ottoman Empire emerged with the Tanzimat.
-Later, after the establishment of the Düyûnu Umumiye Administration, the constructions of railroads gained momentum once again.
+Later, after the establishment of the Ottoman Public Debt Administration, the constructions of railroads gained momentum once again.

 The railways in the Ottoman Empire were built thanks to foreign funding, with the exception of the Hijaz Line.
 The funds were first provided by the British, then by the French and Germans.

 One of the most important methods of the Ottoman railway system was that the ability to construct railways in the country was given as a privilege to European countries and companies.
 With a system called 'km guarantee', the profits of the companies were guaranteed and ensured by the Ottoman Empire.
 If a railway company made a profit below the guaranteed profit, or incurred losses, the Ottomans compensated this financially from the treasury.

 One of the privileges provided by the Ottoman Empire to countries and companies who were building railways in the nation was that when the materials of the railroads were exported into the country, they were not to be subject to tariffs.